alexwlchan/alexwlchan.net/src/_posts/2018/2018-05-04-beware-logged-errors.md

 ## Catch the CalledProcessError

-You could use `try … except` to catch the CalledProcessError, and raise a different exception:
+You could use `try … except` to catch the `CalledProcessError`, and raise a different exception:

 ```python
 # Python 2 only